 - An example of this trope is actually in the title of Batman Forever.
 The title seems odd to many audience members until they realize it is in reference to a line of dialogue that was in a deleted scene.

 - Monty Python's Life of Brian originally had a whole subplot about King Otto, who was to have been A Nazi by Any Other Name.
-The only mention of Otto in the final film is the appearance his crack suicide squad in the final scene.
+The only mention of Otto in the finished film is when his crack suicide squad show up in the final scene.

 - In The Wizard of Oz, there's a scene where the Wicked Witch is giving instructions for her flying monkeys to intercept Dorothy's party, and she says, "They'll give you no trouble, I promise you that.
 I've sent a little insect on ahead to take the fight out of them."
 This was in reference to a deleted scene where a bug called the Jitterbug stings the main characters, and they break into a dance number.